๐Ÿง—โ€โ™€๏ธSemiconductor Physics

 Why This Matters

 Don't just memorize bandgap values and material names.
 Know why a direct bandgap matters for LEDs, how wide-bandgap materials enable high-power applications, and what trade-offs engineers face when selecting materials.
-When you can explain the underlying physics connecting material properties to device behavior, you're thinking like the exam wants you to think.
+When you can explain the underlying physics connecting material properties to device behavior, you're thinking at the level the exam expects.

 Elemental Semiconductors: The Foundational Materials